joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 The {{site.data.keyword.blockchainfull_notm}} Platform uses an operator to install the {{site.data.keyword.blockchainfull_notm}} Platform console.
 You can deploy the operator on your cluster by adding a custom resource to your namespace by using the kubectl CLI.
 The custom resource pulls the operator image from the Docker registry and starts it on your cluster.

 Copy the following text to a file on your local system and save the file as `ibp-operator.yaml`.
-Replace `<LOCAL_REGISTRY>` with the url of your local registry.
-If you changed the name of the Docker key secret, then you need to edit the field of `name: docker-key-secret`.

-- **Operator file for Kubernetes v1.11 or higher:**
+You will need to edit the file depending on whether you are using open source Kubernetes and Rancher or whether you are using {{site.data.keyword.cloud_notm}} Private.

 ```yaml
 apiVersion: apps/v1